nmdsuuuj/grvSampler-AiSt0-pq/ROADMAP.md

 #### **UI/UX**
 *   **New "MIXER" Tab:** Will be added as a fifth primary tab alongside "SEQ", "SAMPLE", "GROOVE", and "PROJECT".
 *   **Channel Strips:**
-    *   Four vertical channel strips, one for each sample bank (A, B, C, D).
+    *   Four vertical channel strips, one for each sample bank (A, B, C, SYNTH).
     *   Each strip will feature:
         *   **Volume Fader:** For intuitive control over each bank's level.
         *   **Pan Knob:** To position each bank in the stereo field.